Yiddishland logo

 Internships

 Call For Interns: We are looking for interns of all ages and backgrounds.
 Our interns receive free access to all Yiddishland events and classes as well as to Yiddishland’s event archives.
 We have in-person and remote options.
+Explore the variety of internships at Yiddishland California below.

 Click on the internship position offers below to learn more